 Thomas was part of the team which won the House of Lords case of Masri v CCC (No 4) 1 AC 903.
 He recently led a team of four counsel including another senior silk in the major jurisdiction dispute of Fujifilm Kyowa v AbbVie Biotechnology EWHC 2204.

-He is the author the "The Anti-Suit Injunction" (OUP), the standard work on anti-suit injunctions, which has recently been cited with approval and adopted by the Commercial Court, Court of Appeal, and the Advocate General of the European Court of Justice, in a large number of cases, including Deutsche v Highland EWCA Civ 725 and C-536/13, Gazprom OAO.
+He is the author of "The Anti-Suit Injunction" (OUP), the standard work on anti-suit injunctions, which has recently been cited with approval and adopted by the Commercial Court, Court of Appeal, and the Advocate General of the European Court of Justice, in a large number of cases, including Deutsche v Highland EWCA Civ 725 and C-536/13, Gazprom OAO.

 He frequently appears in commercial arbitrations, before the ICC, LCIA and other trade specific arbitral forums including the LMAA, LME and RSA, in cases concerning subjects such as mobile telephone contracts, international construction, superyachts, shipbuilding, charterparties, commodities, patent licensing and FRAND.